Extensive collection of art and design. Masterpieces by Edvard Munch, Nikolai Astrup, Pablo Picasso, Paul Klee, J. C. Dahl and "the Silver Treasure".

 Four buildings – one ticket.

-KODE 3: (Rasmus Meyers Collection) Rasmus Meyers allé 7 New collection of works by Edvard Munch including many of his major works.
-This little mansion also houses a fantastic collection of art from the Golden Age in Scandinavian art, as well as historical interiors from the Bergen area.
-The exhibition includes highlights from the careers of artists such as J. C. Dahl, Harriet Backer, Erik Werenskiold and Gerhard Munthe.
-Daily tour of Kode 3, Edvard Munch: at 11.00, 13.00 and 15.00 (max 30 people, guided in English)
+KODE 3: (Rasmus Meyers Collection) Rasmus Meyers allé 7 In this building you can experience the Rasmus Meyers Collection and KODE's unique collection of works by Edvard Munch, including many of his major works.
+Among the highlights of the Rasmus Meyers Collection are art from the Golden Age Norwegian art, as well as historical interiors from the Bergen area.
+It also includes highlights from the careers of artists such as J. C. Dahl, Harriet Backer, Erik Werenskiold and Gerhard Munthe.